grz0zrg/GnosTh/README.md

 This compiler does not handle errors at all. (by design; simpler but has gotchas !)

-Compiler size is about 6kB (binary), most of which is taken by the dictionary words especially U-Boot API related words (3kB binary when all U-Boot API words are removed), can easily reach 1 to ~2kB with small amount of words.
+Compiler size is ~6kB (binary), most of which is taken by the dictionary words especially U-Boot API related words (~3kB binary when all U-Boot API words are removed), can easily reach 1 to ~2kB with small amount of words.
 Generated code might take a lot of space since it use inline expansion optimization by default.

 Mostly created for fun, a practical exploration / experiment of Forth / compiler.